percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 information, since the false Media Distributor would not have access to either HBH or E2E encryption keys.

-If mutual DTLS authentication is not employed, a false Media Distributor could cascade to another legitimate Media Distributor that is part of a larger conference.
-However, this scenario will also produce no positive results for the false Media Distributor since it would not have access to keying material.
+Use of mutual DTLS authentication (as required by DTLS-SRTP) ensures that a false endpoint or false Media Distributor cannot interact with a legitimate Media Distributor or endpoint.
+While confidentiality would not be compromised by failing to implement mutual authentication, employing it helps mitigate against denial of service attacks wherein a false entity sends a stream of packets that the would force a legitimate entity to spend time attempting to decrypt.

 A third party could cause a denial-of-service by transmitting many bogus or replayed packets toward receiving devices that ultimately degrade